 We are particularly concerned about the increasing number of situations where services may no longer be available as a result of the transition to the NDIS and about the uncertain interface between disability services and the health, education and aged care sectors.

 Our position is that a National Disability Agreement is an essential means of addressing these issues and ensuring accountability so that Australians with disability are not left without access to services and appropriate care.

-This document is part of a series of submissions AHPA has developed in close consultation with its members as part of ongoing work to support the ongoing rollout of the NDIS.
-Additional information about our position and concerns can be found in the other submissions and position statements available on our advocacy page.
+This document is part of a series of submissions AHPA has developed in consultation with its member associations as part of ongoing work to support the ongoing rollout of the NDIS.
+Additional information can be found in other submissions and position statements available on our advocacy page.